 Many Docker users are embracing the Docker way and taking a container-only approach.
 As we developed our Docker integration, we didn’t want to force you to break from a container-only strategy because of the traditional Datadog Agent architecture.
 Instead, we’ve also embraced the Docker way and released a Docker-ized Datadog Agent deployed in a container.

 First, a brief introduction on how infrastructure is set up with Docker.
 In Docker, each of your applications is isolated in its own container.
 The blueprint for a container is its Dockerfile, which is a set of steps to create the container.
 These steps build the standard binaries and libraries and install your application’s code and its dependencies such as Python, Redis, Postgres, etc.

 The Docker engine then creates the actual container to run using namespaces and cgroups.
 These are two features found in recent versions of the Linux kernel used to isolate system calls and resource usage (CPU, memory, disk I/O, etc.) directly on your server.
 The end result is multiple containers on the server with each application thinking it is in its own machine by itself, without the overhead associated with fully virtualized machines.

-Until Docker arrived, applications were built in virtual servers or directly on raw servers.
-In this case, you install the agent on your server and decide what applications and services you want to monitor in Datadog.
-If you want to send custom metrics to Datadog, you instrument your application with our Datadog version of StatsD, called DogStatsD.
+Until Docker arrived, applications were built in virtual servers, or were built directly on raw servers.
+In this case, you install the Agent on your server and decide what applications and services you want to monitor in Datadog.
+If you want to send custom metrics to Datadog, you instrument your application with our version of StatsD, called DogStatsD.
 This set-up is illustrated below.

-If you only want to monitor custom metrics in containerized applications, the other Datadog container isolates DogstatsD so that you can send us custom metrics to monitor.
+<YOUR_DATADOG_API_KEY> with your Datadog API key.
+If you want to monitor custom metrics in containerized applications, the other Datadog container isolates DogStatsD so that you can send us custom metrics to monitor.
+To do this, add